bazbt3/bazbt3.github.io/_posts/2016-02-28-Technology.md

 I've already had a brief play with the API; created an app authorisation token, and then an access token to interact with the API before my first 'hello world' post - at which point my head asploded!

+It's not every day I'm programming on a computer controlled by the computer on my lap.
+(SSH is magic, pure and simple.)

 I'm not alone attempting to develop stuff.
 Fortunately everyone *else* has relevant skills!

 For its freshness, newness, openness and all-round friendliness I can easily recommend 10Cv4.
 It's a place that both promises and *delivers* on the promise that App.net emerged with and, to a degree, still retains.